HS Handbook

 BEHAVIOR GUIDELINES

 Positive behavior is a joint effort of school personnel, parents, and students.
 School conduct should reflect consideration for the rights and privileges of others.
 This includes the use of profanity or improper language used in school or at school events.
-Toys have no place in school.
-Students should not bring any personal play toys to school.
+Persistent rudeness, or verbal insubordination, whether expressed by the use of profanity, a smart aleck or disrespectful tone of voice, gestures, or other means, will result in disciplinary action for the offender.
+Appropriate punishment will be suited to the offense.

 DETENTIONS